tengfei-emory/QuantNorm/README.md

 install_github('tengfei-emory/QuantNorm')
 ```

-# Dataset
+# Example 1

-The dataset used in the package is downloaded from http://web.stanford.edu/group/barres_lab/brainseq2/brainseq2.html.
+The dataset used in this example is downloaded from http://web.stanford.edu/group/barres_lab/brainseq2/brainseq2.html.
 The data consists of brain RNA-seq measurements for human cells and mouse cells.
 There are 41 human cell samples and 21 mouse cell samples, the types of which is the column name of the data.
 For each cell sample, there are 15041 gene counts.
 The dataset can be loaded by data(humanmouse).

-# Example
 ```{r}
 library(rgl) #for 3D PCA display